CPT Codes & Modifiers for Chiropractic Insurance

 Additionally, keeping proper records will prepare you in case of an insurance audit.
 Although this number may vary per insurance company and/or state, it’s generally required to store and maintain chart notes for at least 9 years.
 Failure to keep your files can lead to inspections by the FBI or other legality organizations that can ultimately close your business if demanded.
 This is why it’s vital to really understand the importance of keeping files on record for years to come to prevent any risk of being audited or getting yourself in any other legal situation.

 Tip: Healthie’s cloud-based EHR allows you to organize your chart notes and client paperwork securely, by keeping data encrypted and stored in multiple locations.
+Find out how to get started with a Free Plan today.

 Be tedious when filling out your insurance claims